 “What I love most about my internship is the people I work with: great mentors, great coaches, great leadership,” he says.
 “They’re always ready to support me.
 It could be about school, about work, about life.
 They’re always there to give me advice to help me succeed.”

 Want to know best piece of advice Bonsu received?

 4. Do Not Be Afraid to Make Mistakes

 “Initially, I found myself pulling back a lot of times, even with things I knew, because I was scared of making mistakes,” the Ghanaian study abroad student remembers.
 “One of my mentors told me, ‘There’s a reason the pencil has an eraser on top.’
 It’s perfectly fine to make mistakes.
 The most important thing is how you come back up, how you make it right.”
 Bonsu learned, when things get tough, to take the next step:

-Between balancing his schoolwork and the important work he’s doing at his internship, there’s a lot to learn, and sometimes not enough time to do it all.
-But this hasn’t stopped him from working overtime to make his dreams happen.
+Between balancing his schoolwork and the important work he’s doing at his internship, there is a lot to learn, and sometimes not enough time to do it all.
+But this has not stopped him from working overtime to make his dreams happen.

 “Challenges are good,” Bonsu says.
 “Challenges are one of the ways you can really learn.”

 Ready to take on challenges of your own?
 Start at the University of Central Florida >